jallred33/306/syllabusSpr26.md

 - broad knowledge of major concepts, thinkers, and arguments in literary and cultural theory from the mid-19th century to the present
 - facility in spontaneously speaking and writing about theory via class discussion and informal writing
 - close reading/analytic skills in careful engagement with demanding philosophical prose.
-- experience engaging an audience of peers as well as a broader public orally and in writing, using the WordPress blogging platform

 ## **Course Description:**
 This class will survey a wide range of texts that engage crucial topics for students of literature and culture: for example, the formation and definition of the "literary"; the way sign systems work to make and unmake meaning; the political effects of literary texts; the psychological dimensions of reading and writing; and the relationships between literature, performance, and identity.